-Grade Grade Point Short Definition Detailed Definition A+ 4.3 (Exceptionally) excellent Demonstrating an exceptional know- Α 4.0 Excellent ledge of subject matter, the literature, A- 3.7 (Nearly) excellent and concepts and/or techniques.
-In
+Grade Grade Point Short Definition Detailed Definition A+ 4.3 (Exceptionally) excellent Demonstrating an exceptional know- A 4.0 Excellent ledge of subject matter, the literature,

-addition, it may include: outstanding

-powers of analysis, criticism, articulation, and demonstrated originality.

-A performance qualitatively better

-than that expected of a student who

-does the assignment or course well.

-B+ B B- 3.3 3.0 2.7 (Very) good Good (Fairly) good Demonstrating considerable know- ledge of subject matter, concepts, techniques, as well as considerable ability to analyze, criticize, and artic- ulate; performance in an assignment or course which can be called "well done."
-C+ C C- 2.3 2.0 1.7 (Better than) adequate Adequate, satisfactory (Barely) adequate Demonstrating a reasonable understanding of the subject matter, concepts, and techniques; performance in an assignment or course which, while not particularly good, is adequate to satisfy general University requirements and to indicate that the student has learned something useful.
+A- 3.7 (Nearly) excellent and concepts and/or techniques.
+In addition, it may include: outstanding powers of analysis, criticism, articulation, and demonstrated originality.
+A performance qualitatively better than that expected of a student who does the assignment or course well.
+B+ 3.3 (Very) good Demonstrating considerable know- B B- 3.0 2.7 Good (Fairly) good ledge of subject matter, concepts, techniques, as well as considerable ability to analyze, criticize, and artic- ulate; performance in an assignment or course which can be called "well done."
+C+ 2.3 (Better than) adequate Demonstrating a reasonable under- C C- 2.0 Adequate, satisfactory (Barely) adequate standing of the subject matter, concepts, and techniques; performance in an assignment or course which, while not particularly good, is adequate to satisfy general University requirements and to indicate that the student has learned something useful.
 D 1.0 Minimally acceptable Marginal performance, demonstrating a low level of understanding and ability in an assignment or course; less than adequate to satisfy general University requirements, but sufficient to earn a credit.
 F 0.0 Unacceptable Wholly below University requirements.
 WF Withdrawn with failure Failing grade awarded to student who withdraws from a course after the deadline.